bbustin/bbustin/content/posts/2025-02-07_foray_into_agentic_ai.md

 '';
 ```

-Now `nix develop` and jupyter lab opens.
+Now when I run `nix develop` jupyter lab opens.
 I look at both `analysis.ipynb` and `visual_vs_text_browser.ipynb`
 and they also are doing the same thing to a certain degree.
 I know at this point, that I should really
 go back to the start, examine LangChain/LangGraph, smolagents, and then find what other libraries.
 But,
 franky, I find this fun.

 The game plan?
-Create a new Jupyter notebook with snippets from the existing ones and try to figure out how
+Create a new Jupyter notebook with snippets from existing code and try to figure out how
 it all fits together.
 In the end, I get it to work running locally.

 Here is the flake.nix so far